groev/wp-react-app-importer/readme.md

 # WP React App Importer

-Publish Apps created with "Create React App" on your Wordpress Site using plugins.
+Publish Apps created with "Create React App" on your WordPress Site using shortcodes.

 ## Guide